Lundream/RPA/README.md

-Just here learning microcontrole programming in class for mechatronics engineering using ESP32 and STM boards
+Just here learning microcontroler programming in class for mechatronics engineering using ESP32 boards